Dovecote: Ireland

 Stone dovecotes were built in Ireland from the Norman period onward, to supply meat to monastic kitchens and to large country houses.
 A traditional dovecote was a multistorey building with inner walls lined with alcoves or ledges to mimic a cave.
-They survive in many parts of Ireland, with notable examples at Ballybeg Priory, Oughterard, Cahir, Woodstock Estate, Mosstown, Adare.
-Three Irish Cistercian houses held dovecotes: St. Mary's Abbey, Glencairn, Mellifont Abbey and Kilcooley Abbey.
+They survive in many parts of Ireland, with notable examples at Ballybeg Priory, Oughterard, Cahir, Woodstock Estate, Mosstown, and Adare.
+Three Irish Cistercian houses held dovecotes: Glencairn, Mellifont and Kilcooley.

 Italy

 Dovecotes were included in several of the villa designs of Andrea Palladio.
 As an integral part of the World Heritage Site "Vicenza and the Palladian Villas of the Veneto", dovecotes such as those at Villa Barbaro enjoy a high level of protection.